magenta-aps/mox/doc/user/objects.rst

 The fields used in the example are the following:

 ``from``
-    The time when this facts starts to be true in the real world.
+    The time when this fact starts to be true in the real world.
 Date and time input is accepted in almost any reasonable format, including ISO 8601.
     Required.